sizigia/learn-co-lessons/README.md

-If you look ask a number for a type, you would find something slightly different.
+If we look at a number for its type, we find something slightly different.

 ```python